nanoporetech/epi2me-api/readme.md

 ## 9. Under the Hood (Dev Notes)
 ##

-The fundemental application logic is broken into a main file and three class files.
+The fundamental application logic is broken into a main file and three class files.
 The main file will create a single instance of each of the three classes (api, remoteDirectory, and localDirectory) and these three class instances will live for the lifetime of the application and will handle all of the logic.
 The project is structured as below: ***/

           - /lib
             - app.js